openNDS/openNDS/docs/source/fas.rst

     ``option faskey '1234567890'``

- * Restart NDS using the command ``service nodogsplash restart``
+ * Restart NDS using the command ``service opennds restart``

 Example Script File fas-aes-https.php
 =====================================

 Assuming you have access to an Internet based https web server you can do the following.

- (Under other operating systems you may need to edit the nodogsplash.conf file in /etc/nodogsplash instead, but the process is very similar.)
+ (Under other operating systems you may need to edit the opennds.conf file in /etc/opennds instead, but the process is very similar.)

  * Install the packages php7-cli and php7-mod-openssl on your NDS router